cosmos/sdk-tutorials/academy/xl-run-prod/0-overview.md

 * When necessary, nodes that are running in preparation of a migration.
 * When wanted, a working IBC infrastructure.

-A good to divide and conquer is to go with:
+A good way to divide and conquer is to go with:

 * Binary software preparation.
 * Key management.